drduh/macOS-Security-and-Privacy-Guide/README.md

 	* Subscribe to announcement mailing lists (e.g., [Apple security-announce](https://lists.apple.com/mailman/listinfo/security-announce)) for programs you use often.

 * Encrypt sensitive data
-	* In addition to full disk encryption, create one or many encrypted containers to store passwords, keys and personal documents.
+	* In addition to full disk encryption, create one or many encrypted containers to store passwords, keys, personal documents, and other data at rest.
 	* This will mitigate damage in case of compromise and data exfiltration.

 * Frequent backups
-	* Create regular backups of your data and be ready to reimage in case of compromise.
+	* Create [regular backups](https://www.amazon.com/o/ASIN/0596102461/backupcentral) of your data and be ready to reimage in case of compromise.
 	* Always encrypt before copying backups to external media or the "cloud".
+	* Verify backups work by testing them regularly, for example by accessing certain files or performing a hash based comparison.

 * Click carefully
 	* Ultimately, the security of a system can be reduced to its administrator.